RUTIK675LT/ESP-Assignment-4/react-firebase-app/README.md

 4. Start the development server -

    `npm start`
-5. Open a web browser and watch the app run on-
+5. Open the application in two different browsers (different google accounts) and watch the app run on-

     `localhost:3000/`